jrmils89/rails-angular-nba/README.md

 # App

-This is currently a small Rails App that uses [my gem](https://rubygems.org/gems/nba_api_wrapper), mostly for funsies while I play around with Angular on Rails
+This is currently a small Rails App that uses [my gem](https://rubygems.org/gems/nba_api_wrapper), mostly for funsies while I play around with Angular on Rails.

+The hosted app can be found [here](https://nbabasketball.herokuapp.com/team/1610612740).
+Warning: not running anything close to a real production server there...

 ## Some Things I Plan To Try Out Here